Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 Formula for Trail Commission: Trail Commission = [No. of Units × NAV on Given Date × Commission Rate × No. of Days Invested in Month] ÷ 365

-Let’s Understand with an Example:
+Let’s Understand with an Example of mutual fund distributor commission calculator:

 Month 1: